MicrosoftDocs/quantum-docs-pr/articles/libraries/testing.md

 We can use that the classical information used by a simulator to represent the internal state of a qubit is amenable to copying, such that we do not need to actually perform a measurement to test our assertion.
 In particular, this allows us to reason about *incompatible* measurements that would be impossible on actual hardware.

-The operation <xref:microsoft.quantum.canon.assertqubit> provides useful a particularly useful shorthand to do so in the case that we wish to test the assertion $\ket{\psi} = \ket{0}$.
+The operation <xref:microsoft.quantum.canon.assertqubit> provides a particularly useful shorthand to do so in the case that we wish to test the assertion $\ket{\psi} = \ket{0}$.
-This is common, for instance, when we have uncomputed to return auxillary qubits to $\ket{0}$ before releasing them.
+This is common, for instance, when we have uncomputed to return ancilla qubits to $\ket{0}$ before releasing them.
 Asserting against $\ket{0}$ is also useful when we wish to assert that two state preparation `P` and `Q` operations both prepare the same state, and when `Q` supports `Adjoint`.
 In particular,
 ```qsharp